 At school confidentiality turns out to be an important feature of effective communication.
 “Confidentiality” is a long word based on a simple idea: keeping secrets.

 In terms of the law, the Family Educational Rights and Privacy Act—FERPA—requires “school officials” to keep information in school records secret (“confidential”).
 Does that really include you?
-Yes: paraprofessionals and school secretaries and anyone else who deals with school records are school officials.
+Yes: paraprofessionals and school secretaries and anyone who deals with school records are school officials.
 You are a school official—there’s no doubt about it.

-FERPA also gives parents and students over 18 actual rights with respect to school records.
+FERPA also gives parents (guardians, responsible adults) and students over 18 actual rights with respect to school records.
 They can ask to see the records, and they can request changes in the records.
 But most importantly, FERPA protects the privacy of students: what’s in their records cannot be shared with anyone else.
 It’s essential that school officials (you included) respect and safeguard these rights.
 It’s an important part of your job.
 Information can be shared with school colleagues—but only on a need-to-know basis, as described next.

 There’s one important exception to be clear about.
 You must report information that suggests the student is in danger.
 The reason is that safeguarding the student’s personal health and security is more important than safeguarding the student’s privacy.
 This exception is a matter of law, but check with your school and district to learn exactly what the local procedures for reporting dangers are.